Please change orientation

 Sq Footage: 2,140 ft long

-Program: Public waterfront park including greenhouse, cafe, sports equipment rental, flexible outdoor space
+Program: Public waterfront park including greenhouse, cafe, sports equipment rental, and flexible outdoor space

 Environmental: Glulam timber construction